 The pandemic highlighted what our NHS and local government achieved when they worked together, from delivering the vaccine rollout to supporting those who were shielding.
 With the Digitising Social Care Records (DSCR) programme, the government hopes that care will be more personalised and accessible for people, they want to build on these successes by joining up health and social care even more to deliver the best possible care.

 A Digital Social Care Record (DSCR) allows the digital recording of care information and care received by an individual, within a social care setting, replacing traditional paper records.
 DSCRs are person-centred and enable data to be shared securely and in real-time with authorised individuals across the health and care sector.

 The adoption of digital social care records will help to provide better care for service users by allowing carers to have more time to care by reducing onerous administration tasks.
 It will:

 People who have multiple conditions will hugely benefit from the changes as it will reduce the need to repeat their needs to numerous people across different organisations.

 The main objective of the DSCR programme is to provide health and social care professionals access to the correct data to make more informed decisions; helping to create a more agile workforce with care workers and nurses able to move between roles in the NHS and the care sector more efficiently.

-Digitising records brings huge advances for care providers across England:
+Digital social care records bring huge advances for care providers across England:

 The benefits residents/service users will receive by care providers using a digital care system:

-Using a digital care system will dramatically improve the standard of care by:
+Using a digital care system (digital social care records) will dramatically improve the standard of care by: